ErikMeinders/Friday13/README.md

 The program starts in a configurable year and does the math.

 The reason to take 400 years in consideration is related to the leap-year rules.
-The periodicity is 400 years:
+The periodicity is 400 years (since 1752):

 February has 29 days:

 - when the year divides by 4 (1924 is a leap year)
 - except when the year is a multiple of 100 (1700, 1800 and 1900 were not leap years)
 - except except when the year is a multiple of 400 (2000 is a leap year)
+- the identical 1800 and 2200 calendars

 # turf